Hgoatly/RecipesWithout/testing.md

 Screenshots will not be added to show the updated values in the MongoDB collection, because it contains sensitive password information.

+## **404 Error Page:** A custom error page has been added for in the event of a 404 error.
+It is an image of an empty plate on a table, and
+provides a link back to the Recipes Without homepage.

 ## **Manual Browser Compatibility Testing:**

 Functionality was tested on a variety of browsers.
 The results are detailed below.